fosrl/docs/packages/docusaurus/docs/03-Pangolin/02-Configuration/02-config.md

     - `subnet_group`: string
       - IP address CIDR from which to choose smaller CIDR ranges for new Gerbil exit node registrations.
 Each "Gerbil" gets a subnet from this range.
     - `block_size`: int
-      - The block size of the smaller CIDR ranges for new Gerbil exit node registrations.
+      - The block size of the smallest CIDR ranges for new Gerbil exit node registrations.
+    - `site_block_size`: int
+      - The block size of the smallest CIDR ranges for new sites connected to Gerbil.

 ### rate_limits